Bolehyde Manor

 Bolehyde Manor is a 17th-century manor house at Allington, north-west of Chippenham, in Wiltshire, England.
 It is a Grade II* listed building within the Allington conservation area of Chippenham Without parish.
-Camilla Parker Bowles (later Queen Consort) lived at the house between 1973 and 1986, during her first marriage.
+Camilla Parker Bowles (later Queen Camilla) lived at the house between 1973 and 1986, during her first marriage.

 History

 The house takes its name from Thomas de Bolehyde, a 14th-century landowner.
 It is said to have been built with money embezzled from the monks, and had been in the possession of Glastonbury Abbey.
 It came into the possession of the Snell family of Kington St. Michael in the 16th century, and was sold by Sir Charles Snell to John Gale (or Cole) in 1635.
 He was a merchant of Bristol, but from a local Allington family.
 It remained in the Gale family until the late 19th century, and was usually called Bullhyde or Bullhydes.

 Francis Kilvert, diarist, noted on 4 March 1875: "Old William [Halliday] told me the story of how old Squire Sadler Gale of Bulwich House at Allington made himself wings and flew off the garden wall.
 "Watch I vlee" he cried to the people.
 Then he dashed down into the horsepond".

 The house was extensively restored for H Philip du Cros, later 2nd Bart. and his wife, Dita, in 1928.
 The building work was undertaken by Axford & Smith, Widcombe Joinery Works, Bath.
 A new garden layout was proposed at the same time, to the design of Norman Wilkinson of Strawberry House, Chiswick, London; it is not known if this was the artist Norman Wilkinson.

 Between 1957 and 1967 the house and farm were in the hands of David and Diana Tylden-Wright, who changed the spelling of the name to "Bullidge House", reflecting the traditional pronunciation.
 After they sold it, the new owner restored the previous spelling.

 Andrew and Camilla Parker Bowles moved into the house in 1973, the year of their marriage.
 In 1986 they sold it to the Earl and Countess Cairns, who were still the owners in 2020.